Aiming to score excellently, students prepare hard for the CBSE Board Exams.

 But, what if the fate doesn’t go well?
-What if you don’t receive the results as per your expectations?
+What if you don’t receive the CBSE 12th Results as per your expectations?

 Let’s continue reading below!

-As per the recently released CBSE Class 12 Date Sheet 2018, the results might be declared by 20th May 2018, so the CBSE Improvement Exam Form 2018 might be released in the month of July.
+As per the recently released CBSE Class 12 Date Sheet, the result has been declared by the CBSE on 02nd May 2019, so the CBSE Improvement Exam Form 2020 will be released in the month of October 2019.

 Check out more rules and guidelines in a brief format below!

 CBSE Improvement Exam 2020 will be conducted only for those who have passed the board exam but are unsatisfied with their marks and willing to reappear in the exams to improve their result.